What is the KRAS-VariantΒ

 The inherited KRAS-variant

-The inherited KRAS-variant is an example of a new type of biomarker that can explain the genetic cause of cancer for many more families with strong cancer histories.
+The KRAS-variant is found in 6-10% of the population, and up to 25% of cancer patients.
+It is an example of a new type of biomarker that can explain the genetic cause of cancer for families with strong cancer histories.

-The inherited KRAS-variant is found in up to 25% of cancer patients, making it far more common than previously known genetic variants associated with cancer, such as BRCA1, which is found in only 5% of breast and ovarian cancer patients.
+The inherited KRAS-variant is far more common than previously known genetic variants associated with cancer, such as BRCA1, which is found in 0.25% of the overall population and 5-10% of breast and ovarian cancer patients.
 17,18

 Sporadic